collegeman/php-tent-client/README.md

 Now that you have your `mac_key_id` and `mac_key`, you'll want to store these values somewhere and relate them back to the user's Entity ID.

-For example, our console application stores it's keys this way:
+For example, our console application stores its keys this way:

     if ($registration = $app->register()) {
       session_start();